Elizabethtown-Kitley: Bellamys Mill

-During the time of its settlement in the late 1700s, Bellamys Mill would have been situated among thick forest with small spring-fed streams whereas presently, the site now sits on a lake called Bellamy Lake.
+During the time of its settlement in the late 1700s, Bellamys Mill would have been situated among thick forest with small spring-fed streams whereas currently, the site now sits on a lake called Bellamy Lake.
 The lake was the result of damming, which created a large swamp.
 During the late eighteenth century the land was ideal for building a settlement, and in 1798, a man named John Livingston established a gristmill here which a community later surrounded.
 The mill was likely made of stone, as sawn lumber would have been hard to obtain in the settlement that early, however there is no confirmed account of the building materials used.
 There is no trace of the mill today; only records from the township and other histories as well as the remnants of an old stone bridge indicate its existence.
 The building was destroyed by fire.
 In 1822, a sawmill was established nearby this mill which ran until the 1900s.

 Bellamys Mill was its own common school section, known as school section #10.
 The school, first built in 1836, was named S.S. #10 Mahon's School.
 The first log schoolhouse burned down and was rebuilt in the 1850s across the road.
 The school ran successfully until the 1910s when it was periodically closed and reopened until its permanent closure in the 1940s.
 At the time of its closure it was converted into a private residence.
 Additionally at Bellamys Mill was a Roman Catholic separate school, known as R.C. #10.

 Around 1830, land owned by the Livingston family was being used as a community burial ground.
 Although commonly called Dayton's Cemetery, the burying ground's name upon establishment was Livingston's Cemetery after the family who started it and were first buried there.
 The first burial was a member of the Livingston family, buried there in 1803 before it became a community cemetery.
 The cemetery is slightly unique, as instead of tombstones, most of the graves are marked by primitive field stone markers.
 There are around one hundred stones in the cemetery, however it is estimated there are around two hundred individuals actually buried here.
 Presently, the cemetery sits on the northern tip of Bellamys Lake and is maintained, but not open to burials.

 By the mid-1800s, the village had its own post office; the original grist mill had been destroyed, and a shingle mill was erected nearby.
 At this time, Chauncey Bellamy established a frame sawmill as well as a new grist mill.
 Around 1866, a woollen mill was constructed.
 The woollen mill burned in 1883, and the other mills ceased operations shortly after.
 At this time, Bellamy and another local man opened and operated a cheese factory in the community.
 The three-storey tall factory burned down once but was rebuilt; it operated until 1937 when it closed and was later demolished.